spxak1/weywot/guides/bt_dualboot.md

     16  3 REG_BINARY         <104fa875c82e>
 ~~~

-Here you can see some connexted devices (keys) and then some Binaries.
+Here you can see some connected devices (keys) and then some Binaries.
 This is what we're after.

 ## 5.0 Finding the Windows Key.
 Example: BT Headphones